 The pure mechanical aspects of calculating bills, preparing invoices, charging credit cards and collecting payments can overwhelm teams and manual processes.
 Delays at any step lead to slow collections and reduced cash flow; errors create customer dissatisfaction – or revenue leakage.

 Teams often respond through a patchwork of partial solutions – adding staff; adding review steps; partial automation through Quickbooks.
-Over time, an unwieldy process with too many steps and too much effort satisfies no one, and becomes an obstacle to growth.
+Over time, an unwieldy process with too many steps and too much effort satisfies no one, and becomes an obstacle to growth hacking process.

 Customer and competitive forces drive the need to create new price plans and bundles and tailor pricing to individual clients.
 When the marketing department wants to introduce a promotion that “just” combines three services into one price, or match a competitive offer with a discount for clients with the premium package, billing systems are a roadblock.
 It’s rarely a challenge to create one invoice with special pricing, once.
 Doing it at scale, repeatedly, and with ‘special’ pricing needs emerging day after day – that’s a challenge.
 Slow and inflexible billing systems leave the finance team as nay-sayers and perceived as roadblocks.